Full disclosure: This post contains affiliate links. ?

 But as I always tell my students: I do NOT teach language.
 You don't learn language in class, you learn language in the real world, listening to and mimicking real native sounds.
 I'm just a sound consultant who can guide you along the path to Flow and Fluency.
 I can't teach you how to speak Spanish/Portuguese/or Chinese anymore than I can teach you how to ride a bike.
 Sure, I can hold the handlebars for you while you try to get your balance, but ultimately, it's up to you to just do it.

 Well said Idahosa!
-If you are more curious about his unique take on sounding like a native using techniques similar to the one outlined in this post, make sure to check out his Mimic Method site, where he currently has a “Flow of Spanish” program, as well as one for other languages like Portuguese and Mandarin.
+If you are more curious about his unique take on sounding like a native using techniques similar to the one outlined in this post, make sure to check out his Mimic Method site, where he currently has a “Premium Spanish Course” program, as well as one for other languages like Portuguese and Mandarin.
 If you have any thoughts on this post, be sure to share them with us in the comments!